 exploring the subject area, as appropriate for an advanced course.

 You can choose any project you want, so long as it has something to do

 with virtualization and cloud computing.
 Projects are to be done in

 The course is discussion-based and students are expected to read

-We will also discuss research papers in virtualization and students
+We will also discuss research papers in virtualization and cloud

 No "extra credit" work